kleutchit/keyclimbs/README.md

 Dao Te Ching

-How Much are you leaving on the dag gone table !!!!! - Goggins
+realize how much you are leaving on the table.
+I want everyone who follows me to fucking crush life & everything in it! !!!!! - Goggins